FNB Non-Personal Savings

 - Federal regulation limits the number of electronic debits (via telephone or internet) to six per month.

-- $5 quarterly charge will be assessed on accounts with an average daily balance of less than $50
+- $3 monthly charge will be assessed on accounts with a daily minimum balance of less than $50

 FNB Business Money Market